iterative/dvc.org/public/static/docs/command-reference/get.md

 Note that this command doesn't require an existing DVC project to run in.
 It's a single-purpose command that can be used out of the box after installing DVC.

-The `url` argument specifies the address of the Git repository containing the external <abbr>project</abbr>.
+The `url` argument specifies the address of the <abbr>DVC project</abbr> or Git repository containing the data source.
 Both HTTP and SSH protocols are supported for online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository (in this case and if it doesn't have a default remote set up, instead of downloading, DVC will try to copy the target data from the external source project or its
 <abbr>cache</abbr>).

-The `path` argument of this command is used to specify the location, within the source repository at `url`, of the target(s) to be downloaded.
-It can point to any file or directory in the source project, including <abbr>outputs</abbr>
+The `path` argument of this command is used to specify the location, within the source project or repository at `url`, of the target(s) to be downloaded.
+It can point to any file or directory in the source project, including <abbr>outputs
-tracked by DVC as well as files tracked by Git.
-Note that for the former, data should be specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository.
+</abbr> tracked by DVC as well as files tracked by Git.
+Note that for the
+former, data should be specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the source repository.
 (In this case, a default [DVC remote](/doc/command-reference/remote) needs to be configured in the project, containing the actual data.)

 > See `dvc get-url` to download data from other supported URLs.